awesomephant/blog/posts/2020-08-05-github-actions-wordpress.md

 1. ```actions/checkout@v2``` is an action [written by Github itself](https://github.com/marketplace/actions/checkout) that downloads a fresh copy of your repository.
 1. ```Install dependencies``` runs ```yarn install``` which pulls down the dependencies I've listed in my ```package.json``` file.
-1. ```Run build command``` runs ```yarn run build```, which in turn is pointed at a gulp task that does the actual work.[2]
+1. ```Run build command``` triggers ```yarn run build```, which in turn is pointed at a gulp task that does the actual work of compiling my Sass, packaging my Javascript and so on.[2]
-1. ```Deploy via FTP``` runs ```yarn run deploy```, which is pointed at another gulp task that uploads the files we just built to the server my Wordpress site lives on.
+1. ```Deploy via FTP``` runs ```yarn run deploy```, which is pointed at [another gulp task](https://www.npmjs.com/package/vinyl-ftp) that uploads the files we just built to the server my Wordpress site lives on.

 ## Secrets

 The last step is interesting: How does the gulp task know how to FTP into my server?
 I certainly don't want to put my login credentials into my repository, but how else could I tell my build process about them?
 Turns out Github has a mechanism called [secrets](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) that's designed just for this purpose.

+Instead of storing the secrets inside your repository (which, again, *terrible idea*), you go into your repository's settings on Github and enter them there, where they're stored safely and well-encrypted.
+The interface looks like this:

 ![Screenshot showing github secrets interface](/assets/gh-secrets.png)

-Instead of storing the secrets inside your repository (which, again, *terrible idea*), you go into your repository's settings on Github and enter them there, where they're stored well-encrypted.

-Then, you can acess those secrets during your workflows by adding them as environment variables – that's what this section of the workflow's YAML file does:
+Then, you can acess those secrets during your workflows by adding them as environment variables to individual *steps*  – that's what the ```env``` property in my YAML file does:

 ```yaml
 env: